Wilson Blanchard Management, An Associa® Company – AODA Policy

 GUIDING PRINCIPLE STATEMENT

-Wilson, Blanchard as a company and every WB Team member will respect the client and the public in the delivery of our services and services which we deliver on behalf of our clients.
+Wilson Blanchard Management, An Associa® Company (“Wilson Blanchard”) as a company and every Wilson Blanchard team member will respect the client and the public in the delivery of our services and services which we deliver on behalf of our clients.
 Both the company and individuals who deal with the public on behalf of the company will be guided by, and will use all reasonable efforts to ensure that the practices established for Integrated Accessibility Standards Regulation (IASR) for Customer Service will be consistent with, the principles of independence, dignity, integration and equality of opportunity

 Property Management –